N

 Mysterious.
 Filled with a sense of the presence of divinity.
 (MW)

 Having a strong religious or spiritual quality; indicating or suggesting the presence of a divinity.
-(OD)
+(NOA)

 Note: There is a subtle but important distinction between the numinous, which may indicate or suggest the supernatural, and the actual supernatural.
 This point was made here.